-Select the state for the server firmware: Standby or Running.
+Select the starting state for the server firmware: Standby (User-Initiated), Running (Auto-Start Always), or Auto-Start (Automatic Restarts Only).
 When the server is in the server firmware standby state, logical partitions can be set up and activated.

 System power off policy